marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Mainly it should be enough to re-change "th:utext" to "th:text" under the fylkr.html-template.

-So, potential Cross-Site Scripting attack will require more actions, steps and advanced trick.
+So, then potential Cross-Site Scripting attack will require more actions, steps and advanced trick.
 <hr />

 <b>Security Misconfiguration</b>